TM1988/MK-85/README.md

 - Updated Dome.3mf to include a missing mounting hole (This commit got deleted while trying to remove wrong files from history)

+### Commit 3:
+- Created faceplate.3mf for the dome
+- Updated dome.3mf to smooth out some issues

 # B.O.M (Bill of Materials)

 | Item # | Product | Qty | Price (USD)|